-The Commit button triggers the population of a total of 6 project level fields:
+The Commit button triggers the population of a total of six project-level fields:

-Committed Planned End Date – is the finish date of the project as committed to in a Portfolio Selection Scenario during resource constraint analysis.
+1. Committed Planned End Date.
+The finish date of the project as committed to in a Portfolio Selection Scenario during resource constraint analysis.

-Committed Planned Start Date – is the start date of the project as committed to in a Portfolio Selection Scenario during resource constraint analysis.
+2. Committed Planned Start Date.
+The start date of the project as committed to in a Portfolio Selection Scenario during resource constraint analysis.

-Committed Portfolio Selection Decision (Cost) – is the result of a cost constraint analysis on a project.
+3. Committed Portfolio Selection Decision (Cost).
+The result of a cost constraint analysis on a project.
 You can choose Selected, Unselected, Forced-In/Out, or Custom Forced-In/Out.

-Committed Portfolio Selection Decision (Schedule) – is the result of a resource constraint analysis on a project.
+4. Committed Portfolio Selection Decision (Schedule).
+The result of a resource constraint analysis on a project.
 You can choose Selected, Unselected, Forced-In/Out, or Custom Forced-In/Out.

-Committed Portfolio Selection Decision Date (Cost) – is the commitment date of a Portfolio Selection Scenario as determined during cost constraint analysis.
+5. Committed Portfolio Selection Decision Date (Cost).The commitment date of a Portfolio Selection Scenario as determined during cost constraint analysis.

-Committed Portfolio Selection Decision Date (Schedule) – is the commitment date of a Portfolio Selection Scenario as determined during resource constraint analysis.
+6. Committed Portfolio Selection Decision Date (Schedule).The commitment date of a Portfolio Selection Scenario as determined during resource constraint analysis.

 These fields can also be added to the Portfolio Analysis and Portfolio Analysis Project Selection views.

 It is important to understand that there are two independent Commit Selection Portfolio decisions.
-The following enterprise fields are updated when the portfolio selection is committed independently for each of the Analyze Cost and Analyze Resources selections.
+The next enterprise fields are updated when the portfolio selection is committed independently for each of the Analyze Cost and Analyze Resources selections:

-1. Analyze Cost view – where the Committed Portfolio Selection Decision (Cost) and the Committed Portfolio Selection Decision Date (Cost) fields are populated.
+1. Analyze Cost view.
+Where the Committed Portfolio Selection Decision (Cost) and the Committed Portfolio Selection Decision Date (Cost) fields are populated

-2. Analyze Resources view - where the Committed Portfolio Selection Decision (Schedule) and the Committed Portfolio Selection Decision Date (Schedule) fields are populated.
+2. Analyze Resources view.
+Where the Committed Portfolio Selection Decision (Schedule) and the Committed Portfolio Selection Decision Date (Schedule) fields are populated

-Internal to Project Server 2010 the following conditions will also occur:
+Internal to Project Server 2010, the next conditions also occur:

 If there is a workflow attached to the various projects, the Commit button will fire the OnProjectCommit event to allow a workflow to be triggered.